 Africa alone has so many locations offering you a peek into the lives of these big cats in their natural habitat, with Botswana being one of the top spots.

-The Kalahari Desert, with its vast sandy terrain, presents to you a beautiful landscape home to a large number of wildlife and predatory big cats like the iconic Kalahari black-maned lion.
+The Kalahari Desert, with its vast sandy terrain, is a beautiful landscape home to a large number of wildlife and predatory big cats, including the iconic Kalahari black-maned lion.

 3. Sabi Sand Wildlife Reserve, South Africa

-This reserve is made up of a cluster of some private game reserves bordering the Kruger Park, which merges into the reserve without any boundaries, allowing wildlife to move freely.
+This reserve comprises a cluster of private game reserves bordering the Kruger Park, which merges into the reserve without any boundaries, allowing wildlife to move freely.

 For the brave-hearted, there is the option of taking an armed bushwalk along with a guide to spot leopards and lions racing after prey or simply lounging after a hearty meal.